School Safety and Belonging

 - See Something; Say Something, a local tip line, has been established by the Northern York County Regional Police Department.
 The tip line phone number is 717-467-8355.

-- Tipline posters are visible in every school building, encouraging students to report bullying issues, concern for the safety and welfare of peers.
+- Tipline posters are visible in every school building, encouraging students to report bullying issues, and concern for the safety and welfare of peers.

-- The School Resource Officers provide the following instruction and awareness to all grade levels K - 12:
+- The School Resource Officers provide the following instruction and awareness to all grade levels K-12:

 - Alive @ 25 program within the High School Driver’s Education course